emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 The definitions and proofs reference standard concepts from homotopy type theory including a universe of types denoted `#!rzk U`, the notion of contractible types, and the notion of equivalence between types.
+The universe is built into `rzk`, while the homotopy type theory predicates `#!rzk is-contr` and `#!rzk is-equiv` can be found in the HoTT folder of this repository.

 Some of the definitions in this file rely on function extensionality: